alecmkrueger/gerg_plotting/docs/auto_examples/plot_data_from_netcdf_with_custom_vars_example.rst

 .. code-block:: Python

-    from gerg_plotting.tools import data_from_netcdf
-    from gerg_plotting.plotting_classes import ScatterPlot
+    from gerg_plotting import data_from_netcdf, ScatterPlot

     # Read in the data from a netcdf file
     data = data_from_netcdf("example_data/sample_glider_data.nc",